 About the author

-Gráinne Maycock, VP Sales at AMPLEXOR, resides in Dublin Ireland and has over 17 years of executive-level experience in the localization industry.
-She has worked with many of the world’s largest organizations across the IT, life science, online consumer, telecommunications, manufacturing and marketing verticals, helping them create and implement programs to optimize global content release and increase global market share and revenue through effective multilingual content release programs.
-Gráinne was a member of the LocWorld program committee and is involved in helping with Brand2Global, an event designed for executives who drive global marketing.
-She is a regular speaker on globalization and localization topics at industry events.
+Gráinne Maycock is VP Sales at Amplexor, based in Dublin, Ireland.
+With over 17 years of executive-level experience in the localization industry, she has worked with many of the world’s largest organizations across the IT, life sciences, consumer products, telecommunications, manufacturing and marketing verticals.
+With a passion for delivering measurable results, Gráinne helps customers worldwide to create and implement content programs that increase their global market share and revenue.
+Gráinne was a member of the LocWorld committee and is involved in helping with Brand2Global, a global marketing event.
+She is also a regular speaker on globalization and localization topics at industry events.